-Benzos are a hugely popular drug classification that provides immediate sedating effects for individuals struggling with a variety of conditions such as anxiety, panic disorder, restless leg syndrome, epileptic seizures, and insomnia.
+Benzos are a popular drug classification that provides immediate sedating effects for individuals struggling with a variety of conditions such as anxiety, panic disorder, restless leg syndrome, epileptic seizures, and insomnia.
 The mildly tranquilizing effects of benzos are helpful for relaxing patients prior to a medical procedure or surgery.
 These medications are not intended for long-term use due to their propensity for becoming addictive.

 Benzos are also used recreationally, usually via illicit routes of obtaining the drug.
 Some people purposely use both benzos and alcohol, a dangerous combination, for an enhanced sedative effect.
 Opioid addicts often take benzos with the opioid, another dangerous poly-substance habit.
-Benzos reduce respiratory rate, heart rate, and blood pressure, so taken with another depressant can be deadly.
-In fact, 30% of overdose deaths involve this combination, according to the National Institute on Drug Abuse.
+The drug is available in tablet, capsule, suppository or liquid form, with some individuals crushing and snorting the benzodiazepines recreationally.

 - Mood swings

-- Cognitive problems
+- Memory problems

 - Withdrawal symptoms emerge if benzo is withheld